-- Allergy tests: An allergist uses skin or blood tests to see how your body reacts to certain allergens.
+- Allergy tests are used to see how your body reacts to certain allergens.
 The tests may show what is causing your allergic esophagitis.
-Ask for more information about allergy tests.

-- Barium swallow x-ray: X-rays take pictures of the inside of the esophagus.
+- A barium swallow x-ray is used to take pictures inside your esophagus.
 You will swallow barium in a thick liquid before you have the x-ray.
 The barium helps any injuries show up better on the x-rays.

-- Endoscopy: Allergic esophagitis may cause your esophagus to narrow and thicken.
-An endoscopy is used to find any tissue changes.
-An endoscopy uses a scope to see inside the esophagus.
+- Endoscopy is used to find any tissue changes.
+A scope is used to see inside the esophagus.
 A scope is a long, bendable tube with a light on the end.
 The scope is placed in your mouth and passed down your throat and esophagus.
 A camera may be hooked to the scope to take pictures.

 How is allergic esophagitis treated?